 When New York Community Bank Is a Good Fit

-- You have a low to moderate monthly check transaction volume: With Business Solutions Checking, you get up to 250 free check transactions per month.
+- You have a low to moderate monthly check transaction volume: With NYCB’s Business Solutions Checking account, you get up to 250 free monthly check transactions.

-- You need an interest-bearing business checking account: You only need to have a $1 balance to earn interest with the Business Solutions Checking with Interest account.
-Interest is compounded daily and credited each month.
+- You need an interest-bearing business checking account: You only need a $1 minimum balance to earn interest under NYCB’s interest-bearing business checking accounts.
+The interest compounds daily and credits each month.

-When New York Community Bank Is Not a Good Fit
+When To Consider New York Community Bank Business Checking Alternatives

-- You want a traditional bank but your business is located outside its service area: Currently, NYCB serves New York, New Jersey, Florida, Ohio, and Arizona.
+- You prefer a traditional bank, but your business is located outside its service area: Currently, NYCB serves Arizona, Florida, Michigan, New Jersey, New York, and Ohio.
 If you prefer nationwide branch access, you can opt for Chase.
 Check out our Chase Business Complete Banking review to learn more about the bank’s basic tier checking product.

 Find more alternative options in our list of the best small business checking accounts if your small business meets one or more of these scenarios.